 Check all your loan agreements to see if they are ‘secured’ on your home.
 If they are secured, treat them as a priority debt because your home is at risk if your do not keep up with the payments.

 Further information on how to deal with mortgage arrears can be found at Shelter

 Contact your lender if you have a problem

 It is really important that you contact your lender if you are in arrears or are struggling to pay your mortgage.
 You may not be in arrears yet, or your lender may have started court action.
 Whatever the situation, do not delay contacting your lenders.
 Get in touch as soon as possible by writing, phoning or making an appointment to see someone.

 Help towards paying your mortgage

 Mortgage payment protection insurance - check to see if you have been paying any form or mortgage protection.
 If so, you should make a claim to see if you are eligible for a payout.
 You may be able to get help with the interest on your mortgage payments if you are receiving certain income-related benefits.
-Interest on mortgage payments is paid at a standard rate.
-You will generally get no help with your mortgage interest for the first 39 weeks of your claim.

 For more information about help with your mortgage visit: GOV.UK - Support for Mortgage Interest